inariksit/GF-testing/README.md

   * time of looking at examples
 * Effect
   * compare against other methods -- what methods?

+For application grammars, if you're writing them from scratch, it is actually pretty feasible to just `gt` the hell out of it as you write.
+But this doesn't work for bigger grammars.

+Morphology can be tested efficiently againts any existing morphological analyser.
+I've used Apertium for Dutch and Basque.

 ### Include trees from corpus